 Top 10 Steve Howe Guitar Solos

-Yes guitarist Steve Howe may very well be the most stylistically diverse guitarist in rock music history — at the very least, the most adventurous to sell millions of records.
+Yes guitarist Steve Howe may very well be the most stylistically diverse guitarist in rock music history.
+At the very least, he's the most adventurous to sell millions of records.
 Howe has consistently made a deliberate choice to avoid rock and blues cliches, instead coloring Yes' elaborate soundscapes with influences drawn from jazz, classical, folk and country music – often within the context of a single piece of music.